Updated January 2023 – Since 2018 the Ironman 70.3 Thailand is happening in Bangsaen, Chon Buri district.

-Expo: I found the Expo quite small comparing to other races.
+Expo: I found the Expo quite small compared to other races.
 Although the shops were loaded with everything you might need in the last minute.
 I’ve bought extra tubes, co2 cartridges, some tools and electrolyte capsules there.

 Bike Service: Bikezone Thailand was in charge of the Bike Service and they were brilliant.
 Several services such as brake adjustment, chain lubrication, changing tires/tubes were free of charge.
 Top tip: Bikezone Thailand offers top-quality bikes for rent, so you can avoid the hassle of traveling with your bike.
 I’ve rented a Cervelo P2 to race the Ironman Thailand, the bike was impeccable.
 Big thanks to Tri, Bank, Ham and the team, you guys are stars!

 Carbo Load Dinner: this was by far the best pre-race dinner I’ve ever had.
-The quality and the variety of the food were absolutely delicious.
+The quality and the variety of food were absolutely delicious.
 You could choose Western and Asian dishes, vegetarian and Paleo options.
 They even had a station preparing Pad Thais on demand.

 Bike Check-in: do it in the morning to avoid the queues!
 The process was quite fast but I arrived there for the bike check-in at around 2 pm and there was a long queue.
 Not fun to wait for over 20 minutes under the rain.

 Race Briefing: 30 minutes packed with important info about the race.
 The videos showing the bike and running courses were great.
 Arrive a few minutes before the start to guarantee yourself a seat.

 Ironman 70.3 Thailand Race Day

 One of the reasons I’ve decided to stay at Angsana hotel was the extra sleeping time on the race day.
 From my room to the transition area it took about a 10-minute walk.
-Even though I’ve woken up at 4:30 am, enjoyed a hearty breakfast and I was at the transition area before 5:30 am.
+Even though I’ve woken up at 4:30 am, I enjoyed a hearty breakfast and I was at the transition area before 5:30 am.